-Taking into account the current Census data available, PPL is proposing the following targets for Gender and Race within its workforce by the end of 2027:
+In this 2023 update, PPL is proposing the following targets for gender and ethnicity within its workforce by the end of 2027:

 It is proposed that for each target, there is a tolerance of 5% either side.
 This is to account for the fact that over the course of a year there will be a mix of roles and individuals that leave PPL.
 It is not practical, legal or ethical to automatically replace a white female who leaves with another white female to maintain a target.
-PPL is committed to ensuring that its candidate pool is as diverse as possible but that the right person is hired for the internal targets will be reviewed alongside the gender and ethnicity pay gap figures.
+PPL is committed to ensuring that its candidate pool is as diverse as possible but that the right person is hired for the role, for the right reasons.
+These internal targets will be reviewed alongside the gender and ethnicity pay gap figures.